Learn more about putting your cryptocurrency to good use

-Every time a user makes a trade through a Uniswap liquidity pool the liquidity providers that contributed to that pool are rewarded through earning a fee for helping to facilitate this.
+Every time a user makes a trade through a Uniswap liquidity pool, the liquidity providers that contributed to that pool are rewarded by earning a fee for helping to facilitate this.

 One dapp offering liquidity pools that circumnavigates impermanent loss by facilitating trades between assets pegged to the same value is Curve Finance.

 For example, there is a Curve pool containing USDC, USDT, DAI, and sUSD: all USD pegged stablecoins.
 There’s also a liquidity pool with sBTC, RenBTC, and wBTC: all pegged to the price of BTC.
 Since all of the assets are worth the same amount, there’s no impermanent loss to concern users.

 However, it’s worth noting that trading volumes will always be lower than other liquidity pools like Uniswap.

 In summary, Curve Finance eliminates impermanent loss, but Uniswap will result in a higher fee collection.

 For those reading this that are risk-averse who just want to earn a yield on their stablecoins, money markets or providing liquidity on Curve Finance is the best option for lower-risk interest.

 For those who have large cryptocurrency holdings and want to put them to productive use, liquidity pools like Uniswap are a good choice.